coopzone-dc/rc-640k-ROM-RAM/README.md

 This project was based on this original work: https://github.com/PickledDog/rc-640k.
-Many thanks the the author for all the hard work.
+Many thanks to the author for all the hard work.

 The original electronics design remain the same, this version has a new pcb layout.
 The main difference being it's now RCBUS instead of RCBUS.